gvnsavinash/cis6930fa24-assignment0/README.md

 This file includes a test for retrieving data from a random page:

-1. `test_fetch_random_page`:
+1. test_fetch_random_page():

-   - Selects a random page number and verifies that data is fetched correctly from that page of the FBI API.
+  - Tests fetching data from a random page of the FBI API and validates its correctness.

-2. `test_invalid_page`:
+2. test_invalid_page():

-    - Ensures that fetching data from an invalid page returns an empty 'items' field.
+  - Verifies that fetching from an invalid page returns an empty result set.

-3. `test_get_item_title`:
+3. test_get_item_title():

-    - Test retrieving the title from an item in the API data..
+  - Tests extracting the title field from an API response.

+4. test_format_fbi_wanted_data():
+  - Tests that the formatted output contains thorn-separated values for the title, subjects, and field offices.

 ---

 ## How to Run the Tests